Azure-Samples/active-directory-dotnet-graphapi-directoryextensions-web/OrgChart/readme.txt

 OrgChart Sample
 https://github.com/WindowsAzureAD/WindowsAzureAD-GraphAPI-Sample-OrgChart
 This app allows reading extension values in a sample tenant out of the box.
 If provides credentials to your Application, this app provides UI to register and write extension attributes as well.
-You can focus on the RegisterExtension, CreateUser, GetUser, and SetUser methods in the Models\Extensions.cs as these illustrate how to work with extension attributes.
+You can focus on the DirectoryExtensions class in Models\DirectoryExtensions.cs as these methods focus on working with extension attributes:
+	RegisterExtension - registers a user extension with given name CreateUser - creates users with extensions, calls set user to set manager GetUser - gets user with extensions
+	SetUser - sets extension and manger attribute on a user GetUsersManager - get user's manager with extensions GetUsersDirectReports - get user's direct reports with extensions GetExtensionName - gets extension name based on app id GetExtensionRegistryUserUpn - username of user where "registered" value is set on all registered extensions GetExtensionRegistryUser - user where "registered" value is set on all registered extensions